 7. Are hospital experiences included in the program?

 Yes, these hospital experiences are called clinical/practicum.
 The nursing curriculum consists of courses in both nursing theory and nursing practicum/clinical.
-The nurisng practicum is provided at agencies located primarily in Blackwell, Ponca City, Stillwater and Enid.
+The nursing practicum is provided at agencies located primarily in Blackwell, Ponca City, Stillwater and Enid.
 Other health care facilities provide specific clinical experiences.
 All student learning activities are planned, supervised and evaluated by Northern nursing faculty and are chosen to provide experiences with patients of all age groups in varying degrees of wellness.
 Because of the limited experiences with pediatric (children), students will travel to Children's hospital in Oklahoma City.
 Students may also travel to Vinita or Fort Supply for mental health (psychiatric) rotations.

 8. What kind of job can I get after I graduate?

 After successful passage of the NCLEX, graduates are prepared to perform entry level staff RN positions that provide direct patient care, requiring application of technical nursing skills.
-In fact, 6 months after graduation over 90% of the graduates have jobs in the following areas: medical, surgical, obsterical, pediatric, ICU, ER, or psychiatric nursing.
+In fact, 6 months after graduation over 90% of the graduates have jobs in the following areas: medical, surgical, obstetrical, pediatric, ICU, ER, geriatrics, or psychiatric nursing.

 9. Is financial aid available?

-Yes, there are financial aid options available for qualified students. contact the financial aid office at Northern Oklahoma College for more information.
+Yes, there are financial aid options available for qualified students.
+Contact the financial aid office at Northern Oklahoma College for more information.
 Scholarships are also available for nursing students.

 10. Where can I obtain policies regarding the nursing program?

 Nursing student handbooks, program applications and the nursing program guidelines are available upon request in the nursing office.
-They contain information regarding admission policies, fees, academic policies, clinical obligations, graduation requirements, progression criteria, graduation requirements, the grading system and criteria for tranfer or advanced standing.
+They contain information regarding admission policies, fees, academic policies, clinical obligations, graduation requirements, progression criteria, graduation requirements, the grading system and criteria for transfer or advanced standing.